DiamondKeySecurity/stm32/README.md

 To build the source code, issue "make" from the top level directory (where this file is).
 The first time, this will build the complete STM CMSIS library.
-A subsequent "make clean" will *not* clean away the CMSIS library, but a "make really-clean" will.
+A subsequent "make clean" will *not* clean away the CMSIS library, but a "make distclean" will.

 Installing